Lung Cancer

 There is a higher prevalence of certain genetic mutations in the African American community, such as KRAS and MET, when compared to white Americans.
 It is important for the African American community to advocate for genetic testing if diagnosed with lung cancer.
 While identifying lung cancer mutations does not reduce your risk for lung cancer, genetic testing can help identify the best treatment that will work for your type of lung cancer.

-If you have been diagnosed with lung cancer and are interested in learning more about genetic testing or mutations in lung cancer, contact a CHM Health Navigator here.
+If you have been diagnosed with lung cancer and are interested in learning more about genetic testing or mutations in lung cancer, contact a CHM Patient Navigator here.

 Low Lung Cancer Screening in the African American Community